Academic Catalog

 Prerequisite(s): Sophomore standing.

-ENTR U393 Innovation, Creativity, and Change 3 Credit Hours
+ENTR U329 Innovation, Creativity, and Change 3 Credit Hours

-Exposure to the essential principles underlying creative and lateral thinking and problem-solving in the context of opportunity in the global knowledge economy.
-The focus is to improve and promote the students' abilities to develop ideas, manage innovation, and transform organizations.
-Analysis of current trends in local, national and global business and society are utilized as the platform to identify potential opportunities.
+Exposure to the essential principles underlying creativity, lateral thinking, and problem-solving in the context of opportunity in the global economy.
+The focus is to develop students' abilities to generate ideas, understand and manage innovation, and transform organizations.
+Current trends in local, national and global business and society are analyzed.

 ENTR U455 Topics in Entrepreneurship and Innovation 3 Credit Hours